regebro/BigBad3/slides.rst

 * Some available as libraries, but not all.

 A common argument against Python 3 is that it makes Python 2 a dead end.
-Most people that ask for a Python 2.8 want all new Python 3 features to be backported to Python 2.
+Most people that ask for a Python 2.8 want all new Python 3 features to be backmerged to Python 2.
 So the reality is that it's Python 2 that is the dead end.

 Everything breaks!